borntofrappe/game-development/Practice/Minigames Math/README.md

-# 2D Minigames
+# Minigames Math

-The goal of this project is to create a series of independent games inspired by the series <i>Wario Ware</i>.
-The games are developed in sub-folders, and allow to practice with different sections of the Love2D API.
-That being said, the ultimate goal is to incorporate every game in a larger title running the smaller demos one after the other.
+The goal of this project is to practice with basic math with a series of independent games.
+Ultimately, I might incorporate the multiple demos in a larger title inspired by the <i>Wario Ware</i> series, and similarly to `Minigames Box`.

-_Please note:_ the

 ## Detonate